Skip to Content

 To prove a breach of contract in Virginia, four elements must be established: a valid contract exists; the plaintiff fulfilled their contractual duties; the defendant did not fulfill theirs, which constitutes a breach; and the plaintiff suffered damages due to this breach.
 Compiling robust legal documentation and reliable witness testimonies is essential to building a strong case.
 At J. S. Burton, P.L.C., we meticulously gather and present evidence to support your claim in Virginia courts.

 The evidentiary process often involves a detailed investigation of communication records, correspondence, and the contract terms themselves.
-Our attorneys work diligently to construct a solid evidential foundation that can withstand scrutiny, ensuring that your interests are fervently represented.
+Our attorneys work diligently to construct a solid evidential foundation that can withstand scrutiny, helping ensure that your interests are effectively represented.

 What Remedies Are Available for Breach of Contract?